 Numerous empirical studies suggest that exchange rates are notoriously difficult to forecast (Frankel and Rose, 1995; Kilian, 1999; Berkowitz and Giorgianni, 2001; Faust, Rogers, and Wright, 2003; Cheung, Chinn, and Pascual, 2005).
-In particular, it is evidenced by Meese and Rogoff (1983) that the macro-based structural models can hardly beat a naive random walk (RW).
-The macroeconomic fundamentals used by monetary models are not volatile enough to explain the fluctuations in exchange rates (Flood and Rose, 1995).
-Scholars attribute the feeble relationship between exchange rates and the corresponding determinants to either the I(1) property of macroeconomic fundamental and the near unity Stochastic Discount Factor (SDF) (Engel and West, 2005; Engel, Mark, and West, 2007; Sarno and Sojli, 2009), or the time-varying "scapegoat" effect of exchange rate predictors (Rossi, 2005; Bacchetta and Van Wincoop, 2013; Fratzscher, Rime, Sarno, and Zinna, 2015).
+In particular, it is first evidenced by Meese and Rogoff (1983) that the macro-based structural models can hardly beat a naive random walk (RW).
+The macroeconomic fundamentals are not volatile enough to explain the fluctuations in exchange rates (Flood and Rose, 1995).
+Are exchange rates really predictable?
+Rossi (2013) provides a comprehensive study to answer this question: It depends on the choice of predictors, sample period, data transformation, forecasting horizon, model specification, and evaluation method of forecasts.
+In this paper, we propose a generalized model to forecast exchange rates over a range of horizons meanwhile addressing the above issues on variable selection, parameter and model uncertainty.

+Scholars attribute the feeble relationship between exchange rates and the corresponding determinants to either the I(1) property of macroeconomic fundamental used by monetary models and the near unity Stochastic Discount Factor (SDF) (Engel and West, 2005; Engel, Mark, and West, 2007; Sarno and Sojli, 2009), or the time-varying "scapegoat" effect of exchange rate predictors (Rossi, 2005; Bacchetta and Van Wincoop, 2013; Fratzscher, Rime, Sarno, and Zinna, 2015).
 Evans and Lyons (2002, 2005b) propose that instead of using the publicly available information, we should focus on the private and superior information implied in the market microstructure to forecast exchange rates.
-Especially in the short run, exchange rates are largely influenced by the speculation, manipulation, and portfolio-balancing operation of institutional investors (Cheung and Chinn, 2001; Froot and Ramadorai, 2005; Bacchetta and Van Wincoop, 2010; Breedon and Vitale, 2010).
+Especially in the short run, exchange rates are largely influenced by speculation, manipulation, and the portfolio-balancing operation of institutional investors (Cheung and Chinn, 2001; Froot and Ramadorai, 2005; Bacchetta and Van Wincoop, 2010; Breedon and Vitale, 2010).
 Exchange rates absorb macro news gradually through the arrivals of customer order flows (Evans and Lyons, 2005a, 2008; Love and Payne, 2008), which are thereby informative about future exchange rate movements (Lyons, 1995; Payne, 2003; Bjønnes and Rime, 2005; Killeen, Lyons, and Moore, 2006).
 Furthermore, the "price cascade" of stop-loss orders may lead to the "exchange-rate disconnect puzzle" (Osler, 2005).
 A model that blends macroeconomic fundamentals with market microstructure information can outperform the random walk (Evans, 2010; Chinn and Moore, 2011).

 Some other scholars argue that technical indicators also contain valuable predictive information about exchange rates (Frankel and Froot, 1990; Levich and Thomas, 1993; LeBaron, 1999; Okunev and White, 2003).
 The profitability of technical trading rules may be self-fulfilling (Taylor and Allen, 1992) and cannot be justified by the exposure to systematic risk (Neely, Weller, and Dittmar, 1997).
 It takes the advantage of greater noise-to-signal ratio when the participation rate of the chartists (De Grauwe and Grimaldi, 2006), or the market volatility (Menkhoff and Taylor, 2007) becomes higher.
 Neely, Weller, and Ulrich (2009); Ivanova, Neely, Rapach, and Weller (2014) show supportive evidence for the adaptive learning (see Lo, 2004, for details) feature of technical patterns.
-As a result, Dick and Menkhoff (2013); Neely, Rapach, Tu, and Zhou (2014) claim that technical indicators should be utilized as a complementary information set (typically for short-run forecasting) with fundamentalism, which provides a longrun angle, such as Purchasing Power Parity (PPP) (Taylor, Peel, and Sarno, 2001), for exchange rate predictions.
+As a result, Dick and Menkhoff (2013); Neely, Rapach, Tu, and Zhou (2014) claim that technical indicators should be utilized as a complementary information set (typically for short-run forecasting) with fundamentalism, which provides a long-run angle, such as Purchasing Power Parity (PPP) (Taylor, Peel, and Sarno, 2001), for exchange rate predictions.
 Moreover, the use of technical analysis is also related to the informativeness of order clusters (Osler, 2003), which reflect timely heterogeneous beliefs about the macroeconomy (Rime, Sarno, and Sojli, 2010).